-Juliana Ryan is an Associate Lecturer (Learning and Teaching) in the School of Global, Urban and Social Studies.
+Juliana Ryan is a Lecturer (Learning and Teaching) in the School of Global, Urban and Social Studies.

 An early career academic, Juliana came to higher education teaching and research via a deliberately varied career which included roles in program and project management, community education, policy development and communications consulting.
 Spanning access and equity in higher education, inclusive curriculum and pedagogy, professional learning and communities of practice, Juliana’s research focuses on the ways that policy and other discourses shape what it is possible to imagine, be, do and become in educational settings.
 Recent projects include a mixed methods study on the impact of equity scholarships on student retention and success at 3 Australian universities funded by the National Centre for Student Equity in Higher Education and a University-wide project to embed inclusive curriculum and pedagogy funded by the Higher Education Participation and Partnerships Program.
 Juliana is currently a principal investigator on a study of the impacts of widening participation and student diversity on the roles and identities of teaching academics based at 19 Australian universities.